MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-message-formats.md

 The `analysisResults` object's content isn't specified.
 In the current project, it's the MediaInfo output.

-The `blobMetadata` value is a a string > string dictionary.object of string-valued properties representing all of the name-value pairs of the specified blob's metadata.
+The `blobMetadata` value is a string > string dictionary.object of string-valued properties representing all of the name-value pairs of the specified blob's metadata.

 As usual with Azure Storage, metadata item names must conform to C# identifier naming rules.
 For more information, see the Azure [SetBlobMetadata REST API](/rest/api/storageservices/set-blob-metadata) and the [C# naming rules](/dotnet/csharp/language-reference/language-specification/lexical-structure#identifiers).